UPC/ravada/docs/docs/INSTALL.rst

 OS
 --

 Ravada has been successfully tested only on `Ubuntu <https://www.ubuntu.com/download/>`_ 16.10 and 17.04.
-It won't run on Ubuntu 17.10.
-The very next release, due in a november will work.
+If you want it to run on Ubuntu 17.10 try the beta package.
 It should also work in recent RedHat based systems.
 Follow this `guide <http://disbauxes.upc.es/code/installing-and-using-ravadavdi-on-debian-jessie/>`_ if you prefer Debian Jessie.

 Hardware